soon-yau/upgpt/README.md

 ### Additional data
 1. Download and unzip deepfashion_inshop.zip into datasets/deepfashion_inshop.
 2. You can try more style images from the DeepFashion Multimodal dataset by downloading and unzip images.zip from [DeepFashion Multimodal dataset](https://github.com/yumingj/DeepFashion-MultiModal).
 Use this inplace of ./fashion to select fashion images from.
-Also, use 'rm -r app_cache/styles && ln -s deepfashion_inshop/styles app_cache/styles' to link to the full dataset style images.
+Also, run `rm -r app_cache/styles && ln -s deepfashion_inshop/styles app_cache/styles` to link to the full dataset style images.

 ## Training
+There are several configurations proposed in the paper but for simplicity we provide only one config (bounding box as RPM) that can perform both pose transfer and pose interpolation.
+If you want to compare our result (silhouette mask as RPM), we suggest you to download the generated images (see section "Paper's Result" above).

-Followed [1] to download data; and run train.sh or
+Follow (1) to download and unzip data; and run train.sh or

 ```python main.py -t --base configs/deepfashion/bbox.yaml --gpus 0, --scale_lr False --num_nodes 1```

 Checkpoints and generated images will be saved in ./logs.